sandialabs/seacas/cmake/tribits/doc/guides/TribitsGuidesBody.rst

 .................................

 The core variables associated with a subpackage are identical to the `TriBITS Package Core Variables`_.
-The only difference is that a subpackage may need to refer to its parent package where a top-level package does not have a parent package.
-The extra variables that are defined when processing a subpackage's files are:
+In addition, a subpackage may need to refer to its top-level parent package where a top-level package does not have a parent package.
+These additional variables that are defined for subpackages are broken down into the following categories:

+* `TriBITS Subpackage Local Variables`_
+* `TriBITS Subpackage Top-Level Local Variables`_

+.. _TriBITS Subpackage Local Variables:

+In addition to the `TriBITS Package Local Variables`_, the following locally scoped **TriBITS Subpackage Local Variables** are defined when the files for a given TriBITS Subpackage are being processed:

   .. _PARENT_PACKAGE_NAME: